 Nature Communications: online.

 LLan, S., Li, S., and Shahbaba, B. (2022), Scaling Up Bayesian Uncertainty Quantification for Inverse Problems Using Deep Neural Networks, SIAM/ASA Journal on Uncertainty Quantification, 10:4, 1684-1713.

 Denti, F., Azevedo, R., Lo, C., Wheeler, D., Gandhi, S,P., Guindani, M., Shahbaba, B. (2023), A Horseshoe Pit mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging, Annals of Applied Statistics (to appear)

 Martinez Lomeli, L., Iniguez, A., Shahbaba, B., Lowengrub, J. S., and Minin, V. (2021), Optimal Experimental Design for Mathematical Models of Hematopoiesis, Journal of the Royal Society Interface (to appear).

 See my GitHub page for most up-to-date lecture notes, codes, and talks.

 COSMOS data science summer program for high school students.

-STATS 235, Modern Data Analysis (Statistical Machine Learning, Spring 2016): Overview of some general concepts in statistics and machine learning; Overview of optimization and sampling algorithms; Supervised and unsupervised learning; Statistical learning; Regularization; Splines; Gaussian process regression models; Neural networks; SVM; Tree-based methods; Graphical models; Neural networks; Deep learning
+STATS 235, Statistical Machine Learning: Overview of some general concepts in statistics and machine learning; Overview of optimization and sampling algorithms; Supervised and unsupervised learning; Regularization; Splines; Gaussian process regression models; SVM; Tree-based methods; Graphical models; Neural networks; Deep learning

 babaks at uci dot edu